bgins/jasper-the-notary/README.md

 I'll take those and create a UCAN for the door you request.

 Thank you for choosing Jasper the Notary!
 We provide the highest quality signatures and verifications.
-With Jasper on your team, UCAN open all doors and ever be winning. 🙌
+With Jasper on your team, UCAN open all doors and always be winning. 🙌